Lichtenbaum-van Hamel duality for singular varieties over $p$-adic fields

 \subsection{Topology on cohomology groups over a $p$-adic field}

 \paragraph{Locally algebraic groups}

 Since all group schemes considered are smooth, the cohomology groups $H^n(k,G)$ can be indistinctly regarded as groups of Galois cohomology, étale cohomology, smooth cohomology or flat cohomology.
-For this reason, we do not make distinction in the notation.
+For this reason, we do not make distinction in the notation. \\

+Let $G$ be a locally algebraic group over a $p$-field $k$.
+There is an immersion $G(k)\to\P_k^n(k)$.
+Now, $\P_k^n(k)$ is naturally endowed with a topology comming from $k$.
+Thus, $G(k)$ is equipped with the subpace topology from $\P_k^n(k)$.
+Moreover, we will assume that all cohomology groups $H^n(k,G)$, for $n\geq 1$, has discrete topology. \\

 The following result compiles the topological properties of the cohomology groups of locally algebraic groups.

 \begin{proposition} Let $G$ be a locally algebraic group over a $p$-adic field $k$.
 Then: \begin{enumerate}[nosep, label=\alph*)] \item The group $G(k)$ is Hausdorff, locally compact and totally disconnected.
 Moreover, $G(k)$ is second countable whenever $G$ is algebraic; and if $G$ is also proper, then $G(k)$ is compact and therefore profinite.
-When $G$ is an étale locally constant finitely generated group scheme, then $G(k)$ is discrete; \item The group $H^n(k,G)$ is discrete and torsion for all $n\geq 1$; \item The group $H^n(k,G)$ is trivial for $n\geq 3$. \end{enumerate} \end{proposition}
+When $G$ is an étale group scheme, then $G(k)$ is discrete; \item The group $H^n(k,G)$ is (discrete) torsion for all $n\geq 1$; \item The group $H^n(k,G)$ is trivial for $n\geq 3$. \end{enumerate} \end{proposition}

 \begin{proof} For $a)$, the first three properties follow respectively from \cite[Propositions 2.17 and 3.7]{C15} and \cite[Proposition 5.4]{Conrad}\footnote{This reference contains the three properties of this assertion.
 However we opt for refering to \cite{C15} because in this article the continuity of the maps in the long exact sequence of cohomology groups associated to short exact sequences of commutative locally algebraic groups is treated.}.
 The second countability when $G$ is algebraic follows from the fact that $G(k)$ is a subspace of the second countable space $\P^n_k(k)$ for some $n\in\N$ \cite[p.
 24, Proposition 2.A.12.(2)]{Cornulier}.
 The assertion about compactness in the case of $G$ being proper follows from \cite[Lemma 2.12.1.(b)]{C15}.
-For $b)$ see \cite[Proposition 3.5]{C15} and \cite[p.
+For the assertion concerning to étale group schemes, see \cite[Lemma 5.3]{Conrad}.
+For $b)$ see \cite[p.
 73, Corollary 4.23]{GC}.
 The point $c)$ follows from the fact that $k$ has strict cohomological dimension 2 \cite[p.
 134, Theorem 10.6]{GC}. \end{proof}